8xxxxxx/desafio-100-dias/Day 097/Notes.md

-##### Day 96 – 12/09/24
+##### Day 97 – 10/12/24

-Intermediate Python - YouTube Video Downloader

-Create a YouTube video downloader using Python and appropriate libraries such as Pytube.

-1- pip install Flask
+Flask - Rest API

+Using the concepts learned, create a complete REST API in Python, using Flask as the framework to create this service.

 ---